isabella232/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Fixes in TVSDK 3.8 iOS Release Notes
+## Enhancements and Fixes in TVSDK 3.8 iOS Release Notes

 The release focused on iOS 13 compliance and handling iOS 13 UIWebView API deprecation.

 Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

-## Enhancements in TVSDK 3.10 Android
+## Fixes in TVSDK 3.10 Android

 The release focused on resolving top customer issues.

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).

-## Enhancements in PTAI 19.11.1
+## Enhancements and Fixes in PTAI 19.11.1

 Focused on maintenance updates.